readme-oleh/protected-fix/docs/MRC & COMPLIANCE/privacy-policy.md

 ### Profiling

-We use profiling to analyse your activity on Digital Properties to assess and monitor Digital Properties for fraudulent activity.Why we collect personal data and our lawful basis for processing
-Protected collects information, including personal data, in order to identify and prevent fraud online (including in respect of online advertising and ecommerce).
+We use profiling to analyse your activity on Digital Properties to assess and monitor Digital Properties for fraudulent activity.Why we collect personal data and our lawful basis for processingProtected collects information, including personal data, in order to identify and prevent fraud online (including in respect of online advertising and ecommerce).
 We also use such information for our internal operations (including trouble shooting, data analysis, testing and statistical purposes).
 We do not use any personal data other than as necessary to execute our Services.
 EU Privacy law requires us to have a “lawful basis” for collecting and using processing data.
 We collect this information for our legitimate interests.
 These are two fold (a) our legitimate interest, and our client’s legitimate interest, in preventing fraud; and (b) our legitimate interest in managing client relationships and the ongoing improvement of our Services.

 ## WHO WE SHARE PERSONAL DATA WITH

-Protected may disclose personal data to third parties in the following ways:
-We may disclose personal data to our affiliates subject to these obligations.
+Protected may disclose personal data to third parties in the following ways:We may disclose personal data to our affiliates subject to these obligations.

 * Service Providers.
 We may disclose personal data to our third-party service provider Google.
 * Clients.
 We provide our clients (who nevertheless already have access to all of their data that we monitor) with access to aggregate information.
 They may however receive granular details, including, where appropriate, your personal data should they wish to investigate an identified fraud incident.